 In my life, I have come to accept hormonal acne instead of fighting it.
 For most of us, hormonal acne is determined by our genetics, so it’s very hard to “prevent”.
 As such, I’ve learned to live with it.
 Trust me, I have days when a new breakout could make me cry (especially when I’m PMSy), but generally, I have come to accept it and not let it impact my day-to-day activities.
 I have no idea if my acne will ever stop, and it’s ok if it doesn’t.
 I’ve come a long way in realizing that having acne does not define me.
 Today, my skin is the healthiest it’s ever been despite still having breakouts.
 Mentally, I’ve also never been healthier about the way I view my skin.

-I’ve also built a treasure chest of tools to use when I break out and after I break out.
-This includes (obviously) my cocokind products, but also making various eating and lifestyle decisions.
+I’ve also built a treasure chest of nourishing tools to use when I break out and after I break out.
+This includes cocokind and various eating / lifestyle decisions.

 1) Everyone’s skin is different.
 As I mentioned in my post about “non-comedogenic“, there is no guarantee that what works for me will work for you.
 My skincare routine changes, too!
 If I’m traveling, or if I’m sleeping less, or eating worse, or in a dry location, I change it up!
 So while I can definitely give you strong tools to use…..you have to figure out when to use them!

-2) No skincare product in the world that can prevent ALL hormonal acne.
-However, creating healthy and moisturized skin can reduce the frequency and size of breakouts.
-Knowing that, my goal is to provide real nutrients to your skin to help it stay healthy and recover from breakouts.
+2) No skincare product can prevent ALL hormonal acne.
+Knowing that, my goal is to provide real nutrients to your skin to soothe it and help you feel comfortable (physically and mentally)!

 3) No skincare product can make up for poor lifestyle habits like smoking, lack of sleep, eating poorly, etc.

 4) Patience is key.
-Although cocokind products generally get to work pretty much immediately, acne and acne scars take time to heal.
-Don’t expect them to go away after using a new product or making a new lifestyle change.
-Going gluten-free or dairy-free isn’t going to fix your skin in a week!
-Even more, if you just started taking birth control or any internal pills (the latter of which I seriously do not recommend), be prepared for your skin to get way worse before it gets better.
+Don’t expect your skin type to go away after using a new product or making a new lifestyle change.
+Going gluten-free or dairy-free isn’t going to "fix" your skin in a week.
 Nothing happens overnight!

 OK.
 LET’S GET STARTED ON SOME TIPS!

 A little about me: I only use cocokind skincare products – nothing else except for a sunscreen.
-I drink water and green tea all day long, and I also try to be dairy-free, gluten-free, and soy-free.
-I don’t drink caffeine anymore, and I sleep around 6-8 hours per night (trying to get this to be 7-8).
+I drink water and green tea all day long, and I also try to be 90% dairy-free, gluten-free, and soy-free.
+I sleep around 6-8 hours per night (trying to get this to be 7-8).
 I also take daily probiotics, and I regularly intake chlorophyll, magnesium, and turmeric.
+I'm not a doctor, so make sure to consult with your doctor about what supplements may work for you.

 I know you’ve heard these things before, but I want to reiterate things you absolutely should NOT do if you have hormonal acne.